-- Quizzes: Two quizzes will be presented on the syllabus and APA materials and may include short answer, multiple choice, true-false, and/or matching items. - Comprehensive Exam: The exam will cover required readings and may include multiple choice, true-false, and/or matching items.
+- Quizzes: Two quizzes will be presented on the syllabus and APA materials and may include short answer, multiple choice, true-false, and/or matching items.
+The lowest quiz score will be dropped. - Comprehensive Exam: The exam will cover required readings and may include multiple choice, true-false, and/or matching items.